blogs.sanpreetsingh.com

 That one sentence can stop a week of pointless fighting.

-When the Same Small Fights Repeat, It’s Time for a Pattern Intervention
+When the Same Small Fights Keep Repeating

 If your fights keep repeating, it often means:

-• a core need is chronically unmet
+• A core need is chronically unmet

-• roles/routines are unclear
+• Roles and routines are unclear

-• an emotional injury wasn’t repaired
+• An emotional injury was never properly repaired

-• a demand–withdraw loop has become default
+• A demand-withdraw loop has become the default

-• map the repeat cycle
+• Map the repeat cycle

-• translate hidden needs
+• Translate hidden needs

-• build repair rituals
+• Build repair rituals

-• rebuild emotional safety and trust
+• Rebuild emotional safety and trust

 Next time a small fight starts, do this 60-second check:

-Step 1 — What happened?
+Step 1.
+What happened?

-Just facts.
+Just the facts.
 No mind-reading.

-Step 2 — What did I make it mean?
+Step 2.
+What did I make it mean?

 “My brain told a story.
 What story?”

-Step 3 — What did I feel?
+Step 3.
+What did I feel?

 Hurt?
 Fear?
 Embarrassment?
 Overwhelm?

-Step 4 — What do I need?
+Step 4.
+What do I need?

 Reassurance?
 Respect?
 Help?
 Rest?
 Closeness?

-Step 5 — What’s my request?
+Step 5.
+What is my request?

-One clear, doable action — not a character verdict.
+One clear, doable action.
+Not a character verdict.

-This turns chaos into clarity — and clarity is basically relationship magnesium.
+This turns chaos into clarity, and clarity is basically relationship magnesium.

 Is it normal to fight over small things?